Uniqueness of the fixed point of nonexpansive semidifferentiable maps: Semidifferentiable maps

 \subsection{Semidifferentiable maps on normed vector spaces}

 Let $(X,\|\cdot\|)$ and $(Y,\|\cdot\|)$ be normed vector spaces, $G$ be a subset of $X$, and $v\in G$.
 Recall that a map $h$ from a cone $C$ of $X$ to $Y$ is \new{homogeneous} if $f(t y)=t f(y)$, for all $t>0$ and $y\in C$.
-We say that a map $f : G \rightarrow Y$ is \NEW{semidifferentiable} at $v$ with respect to a cone $C\subset X$ if $G$ contains a neighborhood of $v$ in $v+C:=\set{v+x}{x\in C}$ (that is, if there exists $\varepsilon>0$ such that all the elements of the form $v+x$ with $x\in C$ and $\|x\|\leq \varepsilon$ belong to $G$), and if there exists a continuous (positively) homogeneous map $h : C \rightarrow Y$ such that
+We say that a map $f : G \rightarrow Y$ is \NEW{semidifferentiable} at $v$ with respect to a cone $C\subset X$ if $G$ contains a neighborhood of $v$ in $v+C:=\set{v+x}{x\in C}$ (that is, if there exists $\epsilon>0$ such that all the elements of the form $v+x$ with $x\in C$ and $\|x\|\leq \epsilon$ belong to $G$), and if there exists a continuous (positively) homogeneous map $h : C \rightarrow Y$ such that

 If $C=X$ (and $v$ is in the interior of $G$), we say shortly that $f$ is semidifferentiable at $v$.
-The map $h$, if it exists, is unique, since $h(x)$ must coincide with the classical (one sided) \NEW{directional derivative}:
+The map $h$, if it exists, is unique, since then, for all $x\in C$, the classical (one sided) \NEW{directional derivative}:

+exists and coincides with $h(x)$.
 In fact, the definition \eqref{eq2'} of directional derivatives is obtained by specializing \eqref{eq1'} to a cone of the form $C=\set{ tx}{t \geq 0}$ and the classical definition of Frechet derivatives is obtained by specializing~\eqref{eq1'} to $C = X$, and requiring $h$ to be linear.
-We call $h$ the \NEW{semiderivative} of $f$ at $v$ with respect to $C$, and we denote it by $f'_v$.
+We call $h$ the \NEW{semidifferential} of $f$ at $v$ with respect to $C$, and we denote it by $f'_v$.
+Note that in general the set $D$ of $x\in X$ such that $f'_v(x)$ exists is a cone which may contain strictly $C$, for the map $h:D\to Y,\; x\mapsto f'_v(x)$ is not necessarily continuous on $D$ or it does not satisfy Equation~\eqref{eq1'} on $D$.
+However we shall only use the notation $f'_v$ for the restriction of $x\mapsto f'_v(x)$ to a cone $C$ satisfying the above conditions.

 The following characterization of semidifferentiable maps, which is a mere rephrasing of property~\eqref{eq1'}, illuminates the requirements that semidifferentiability adds to the existence of directional derivatives. \begin{lemma} Let $(X,\|\cdot\|)$ and $(Y,\|\cdot\|)$ be normed vector spaces, $G$ be a subset of $X$, $v\in G$, and $C$ be a cone of $X$ such that $G$ contains a neighborhood of $v$ in $v+C$.
 Then, a map $f:G\to Y$ is semidifferentiable at $v$ with respect to $C$ if, and only if,